His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 15 She said to him, “How can you say, ‘I love you,’ when your heart is not with me?
 You have mocked me these three times, and have not told me where your great strength lies.”

-He awoke out of his sleep, and said, “I will go out as at other times, and shake myself free.”
+He awoke out of his sleep, and said, “I will go out like the other times, and shake myself free.”
 But he did not know that the Lord had departed from him.
 21 The Philistines laid hold of him and put out his eyes; and they brought him down to Gaza and bound him with fetters of bronze; and he ground at the mill in the prison.
 22 However, the hair of his head began to grow again after he was shaved.

 Samson’s Vengeance and Death